Devparihar5/Complete-Data-Science-Roadmap/README.md

 <a href="https://github.com/Devparihar5/Complete-Data-Science-Roadmap/tree/main/Statics"> Notes For Statistics </a>

+<a href="https://www.coursera.org/specializations/mathematics-machine-learning?irclickid=2ZcTBqybkxyPRBt1lpXlVSjSUkFQ45UYZ2jNxI0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=4863057&utm_content=b2c#courses"> Learn Algebra, Calculus, Mathematical Analysis </a>

+<a href="https://www.coursera.org/learn/algebra-and-differential-calculus-for-data-science?irclickid=2ZcTBqybkxyPRBt1lpXlVSjSUkFQ4:UQZ2jNxI0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=4863057&utm_content=b2c#syllabus"> Algebra and Differential Calculus for Data Science </a>

 # 5 | Machine Learning
 The best way to master machine learning algorithms is to work with the Scikit-Learn framework.
 Scikit-Learn contains predefined algorithms and you can work with them just by generating the object of the class.
-These are the algorithm you must know including the types of Supervised and Unsupervised Machine Learning:
+These are the algorithms you must know including the types of Supervised and Unsupervised Machine Learning:

 - Linear Regression
 - Logistic Regression